SamuelTWu/s3uploader/README.md

         g) Underneath you will see ‘Use Lambda Proxy integration’, select checkbox
         h) Under lambda function, begin to type *lambda test function* and you will see it pop up
 5) Link *Cognito* to *Rest API*
-          a) his loosely follows [this video](https://www.youtube.com/watch?v=oFSU6rhFETk)
-          b) Under GET select ‘method request’
+          a) Under GET select ‘method request’
-          c) Under authorization select ‘Cognito’
+          b) Under authorization select ‘Cognito’
-          d) You will need to allow CORS access.
+          c) You will need to allow CORS access.
 To do so, select ‘Actions’ and choose ‘Enable CORS’.
 Click ‘Enable CORS and replace existing CORS headers’
-          Extra note) Because we are using lambda proxy integration, we must also send the ‘Access-Control-Allow-Origin’ header in the lambda function.
+          d) For an in depth look at the steps, check out [this video](https://www.youtube.com/watch?v=oFSU6rhFETk) Extra note) Because we are using lambda proxy integration, we must also send the ‘Access-Control-Allow-Origin’ header in the lambda function.
 I have done this for you, you’re welcome.
 6) Link *temp_url* to *Rest API*
         a) In the *index.html*, find the ‘URL_ENDPOINT’ variable